What Nutrients Do Dogs Need?

 All of the aforementioned elements are essential to meet your pup’s daily nutritional needs and maintain a healthy body weight.
 Some dogs, however, require more nutrients or than others to support things like joint health, gastrointestinal issues, nervous system, or skin conditions.

-Digestive enzymes, for example, treat things like pancreatic disease or allergies.
+Digestive enzymes, for example, help support allergies.
 Manganese also helps to activate enzymes required for normal metabolic function.

 Your veterinarian or veterinary nutritionist may recommend supplements such as probiotics, glucosamine, or omegas depending on your dog’s needs.